 The victim suffered serious injuries, including a left clavicle fracture which required surgery to treat the injury using plates and screws.
 He required months of physical therapy, and additional surgeries may still be required in the future.

-A.A. was severely injured, suffered, and continues to suffer, physical disability and pain, emotional trauma, medical expenses, loss of earnings and other damages.
-The incident was not in any way caused by any carelessness or negligence by A.A.
+The victim was severely injured, suffered, and continues to suffer, physical disability and pain, emotional trauma, medical expenses, loss of earnings and other damages.
+The incident was not in any way caused by any carelessness or negligence by the victim.

 Orange ski fence is a cost effective, clearly visible barrier for marking safety concerns.
 Many ski resorts frequently use orange ski fencing to warn skiers of obstacles or safety concerns.
 Orange ski fencing was not used in this case.